-The PEPITES trial randomized 356 participants four to 11 years of age with peanut allergy in a 2:1 ratio to Viaskin Peanut 250 mcg patch or placebo patch.
-Patients were required to have an eliciting dose of 300 g or less on DBPCFC at study entry.
+The PEPITES trial randomized 356 participants four to 11 years of age with peanut allergy in a 2:1 ratio to Viaskin Peanut 250 mcg patch or placebo patch.13 Patients were required to have an eliciting dose of 300 g or less on DBPCFC at study entry.
 Important exclusion criteria included uncontrolled asthma and a history of severe anaphylaxis.
-The primary outcome was the proportion of participants with an eliciting dose at least 300 mg of peanut protein (tolerated dose of 100 g) in a DBPCFC after approximately one-year follow-up for those participants with a baseline eliciting dose of 10 mg or less or an eliciting dose at least 1000 mg (tolerated dose 300 mg) for those participants with a baseline eliciting dose of 30 mg or more.
+The primary outcome was the proportion of participants with an eliciting dose at least 300 mg of peanut protein (tolerated dose of 100 g) in a DBPCFC after approximately one-year follow-up for those participants with a baseline eliciting dose at least 1000 mg (tolerated dose 300 mg) for those participants with a baseline eliciting dose of 30 mg or more.